vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 We're going to use <a href="https://www.roomeqwizard.com/" target="_blank">Room EQ Wizard (REW)</a> to create the target curve.

-Super* Review kindly provided <a href="https://docs.google.com/spreadsheets/d/165QHVUpf6eEBxxvGhIEDjkRsDVrYfZlWTu_hGEaXOmc/edit?usp=sharing" target="_blank">this spreadsheet</a> to help building the input file for REW.
+Super\* Review kindly provided <a href="https://docs.google.com/spreadsheets/d/165QHVUpf6eEBxxvGhIEDjkRsDVrYfZlWTu_hGEaXOmc/edit?usp=sharing" target="_blank">this spreadsheet</a> to help building the input file for REW.
 In the first tab ("Custom"), we will be filling in amplitude values (dB) for each relevant frequency we wish to key in.
-It is recommended that the 1000KHz value is kept at 100, and the other frequencies to be adjusted relative to it.
-You only need to fill in some of the frequencies, and when you export the target curve will be interpolate along them.
+It is recommended that the 1000Hz value is kept at 100, and the other frequencies to be adjusted relative to it.
+You only need to fill in some of the frequencies, and when you export it, the target curve will be interpolated along them.
 Switch to the "Export" for more information on how to export the curve.

 Here are the exported keypoints of my own target curve: